Chokyotager/NotYetAnotherNightshade/README.md

 The output will be tab-delimited.
 You can use this to infer molecular properties or match against a known fingerprint database.

 You can look into datasets/example_latents.tsv for an example input file.

+The runtime per molecule should not exceed 10 seconds after program initialisation.

 ### Training your own encoder
 If you want to train your own model, please edit `config.json`.